bjt-user/Linux/script.md

 Then there is a file called `typescript`.

 But the output is not as nice if you have a colorful PS1.

+Exporting `PS1` and setting it to something else does not work, because \
+script seems to source `.bashrc`.